 For employers: Job Retention / Support

-- Coronavirus Job Retention Scheme: Government will contribute 80% of wages for hours not worked through the Coronavirus Job Retention Scheme, up to a maximum £2,500 per month.
+- Coronavirus Job Retention Scheme: The scheme pays 80% of wages for hours not worked through the Coronavirus Job Retention Scheme, up to a maximum £2,500 per month.
 Employers must pay Employer National Insurance Contributions and pension contributions.
-The scheme has been extended to April, but in January employers may be asked to ‘contribute more’.
-HMRC intend to publish details of employers using the scheme for claim periods from December.
-If you are claiming from 1 November 2020, you do not need to have used the scheme before, but employees must have been notified to HMRC by through a RTI submission 30 October 2020.
+The scheme has been extended to September, however employers will contribute 10% in July and 20% in August and September.
 Claims must normally be made by 14th of the following month (with shortfalls normally corrected by 28th).
 You should:

 - Agree which employees you will furlough (for a minimum of 7 days).
 (This can include employees who are clinically extremely vulnerable, and some who have recently been made redundant.
 There are specific rules for people returning from parental leave).